 - When should I apply to PCC?

-Apply today!
-It is ideal if you apply during your junior year or by January of your senior year, although we accept applications until the semester begins.
+It’s ideal to apply during your junior year or by January of your senior year, although we accept applications until the semester begins.
 PCC accepts qualified candidates as they apply until all available spaces are filled.
-To expedite the process, apply online!

 - What are the academic requirements for acceptance at PCC?